spirali/nelsie/docs/guide/layout.md

 * Horizontal boxes place its child items horizontally in a row.
 Their main axis is horizontal and their cross axis is vertical.

 By default, box is vertical.
-It can be changed by setting the parameter `row`:
+It can be changed by setting the parameter `row` to `True`:

 ```nelsie
 @deck.slide()